awsdocs/aws-dms-step-by-step/doc_source/chap-manageddatabases.mysql2rds.fullload.md

 1. Restore this dump file on the target database\.

-1. Retrieve the binlog position for ongoing replication\.
+1. Retrieve the binary log position for ongoing replication\.

 For example, the following command creates the dump file\.
 The `--master-data=2` parameter creates a backup file, which you can use to start the replication in AWS DMS\.